Production Accounting for Film and Television

 Production Accounting Skills and Career

 The demand and labour shortage for production accountants in Ontario’s film and television industry is growing.
 But how do you enter this thriving industry?
-This comprehensive introductory program, offered in partnership with Cinespace Studios Toronto, The York University Motion Media Studio, and Schulich ExecEd, will prepare you to begin your production accounting journey.
+This comprehensive introductory program, offered in partnership with Cinespace Studios Toronto, York University and Schulich ExecEd, will prepare you to begin your production accounting journey.

 Explore the function and importance of the production accounting department, review bookkeeping standards within film and TV, and familiarize yourself with common systems, tools and techniques used in the production accounting office.
 Review the stages of a film and TV production and the roles of the production accounting office from “greenlight” and “prep” through to “post-production” and “delivery.”
 With a logical and consistent framework for problem-solving, aspiring production accountants can jump into this fast-paced industry.